compromise-evident/Authorship/README.md

 presence & absence of keys to lists of encrypted items (hence publicly verifiable yet authorized-only.)
-These encrypted items hide no substance of value, their purpose is to pose difficulty.
+These encrypted items hide no substance of value, their purpose is to pose difficulty
+(hence independent of encryption type and symmetry.)

 ### The wrong way